BigAB/async-transform/README.md

 A tiny utility function for composing asynchronous transformations

 **NOTE: Async/Await pretty much makes this module redundant.
-If you are either transpiling with Babel/Steal/Whatever, or using an evnironment that supports Async/Await, you probably do not need this module**
+If you are either transpiling with Babel/Steal/...Whatever, or you are using an environment that supports Async/Await, you probably do not need this module**

   - great for unit testing
   - [composable](#composition)